EPFLiGHT/predicting-poverty-through-time/README.md

 ### Lib folder

-The [lib folder](src/lib/)  contains code, which used in the notebooks.
-Please read the code and the comment to understand in depth there function.
-Here an overview.
+The [lib folder](src/lib/) contains code used in the notebooks.
+Please read the code and the comments to understand in depth the functions.
+Here's an overview:

-- [estimator_util](src/lib/estimator_util.py): contains the functions such as the ridge regression, data load for the estimation.
+- [estimator_util](src/lib/estimator_util.py): contains the functions such as the ridge regression and data load for the estimation.
 - [lsms](src/lib/lsms.py): Class for processing the surveys.
 - [satellite_utils](src/lib/satellite_utils.py): Utils for satellite extraction.
 - [tfrecordhelper](src/lib/tfrecordhelper.py): Class for processing tfrecords.